Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Extracurricular Activities

+11. Exertion Games Lab of University of Monash (06/2020 - 09/2020)
+    - Position: Research Assistant

+10. X-CHI Lab of Xi'an Jiaotong-Liverpool University (05/2019 - )
+    - Position: Research Assistant

-1. The Institute of Leadership and Education Advanced Development at Xi'an Jiaotong-Liverpool University
+9. The Institute of Leadership and Education Advanced Development at Xi'an Jiaotong-Liverpool University (11/2019 - )
     - Position: Student Lecturer

-2. Academic Practice Sub-Committee at Xi'an Jiaotong-Liverpool University
+8. Academic Practice Sub-Committee at Xi'an Jiaotong-Liverpool University (11/2019 - 09/2020 )
     - Position: Undergraduate Representative (1 of Univ.)

-3. Summer Undergraduate Research Fellowship (SURF) at XJTLU
+7. Summer Undergraduate Research Fellowship (SURF) at Xi'an Jiaotong-Liverpool University (06/2019 - 09/2020)
     - Position: `Research Volunteer`

+6. The 3rd China University Students VR/AR Development Competition (Sponsored by **Sony** and **Unity**)
+    - Position: Leader
+    - Content: Design and program a VR game: _[Cartoon Fitness Coach: My Fitness Coach Cannot be so Cute!](https://connect.unity.com/p/indoors-exergame-er-ci-yuan-de-jian-shen-guan-jia)_

+5. Summer Social Research Group (06/2019 - 09/2020)
+    - Position: Member
+    - Content: Research on the Application of Unity in Game Development
-4. Best Results-Making Team for Great Performance in Summer Social Research (1 of Univ.)
+    - Award: Best Results-Making Team for Great Performance in Summer Social Research (1 of Univ.)
     - With a Report in Chinese: Research on the Application of Unity in Game Development

+4. Winter Social Research Group (12/2018 - 03/2019)
+    - Position: Leader
+    - Content: Exploring the Impact of the Internet Age on Primary Education in the Common City of China
-5. National Academic Research Competition in China: National First Prize (10%)
+    - Award: National Academic Research Competition in China: National First Prize (10%)
     - With a Report in Chinese: Transition and Innovation of Elementary in the Age of the Internet

-6. QCon: The 10th International Software Development Conference
+3. QCon: The 10th International Software Development Conference (12/2018 - 03/2019)
     - Position: Assistant Lecturer & Student Volunteer

-7. University of Zurich – XJTLU IBSS Cultural Exchange Experience
+2. University of Zurich – XJTLU IBSS Cultural Exchange Experience (09/2019)
     - Position: Student Volunteer

-8. WingPlus Program at Xi'an Jiaotong-Liverpool University
+1. WingPlus Program at Xi'an Jiaotong-Liverpool University (09/2019 - )
     - Position: Big Buddy

-9. Summer Social Research Group
-    - Position: Member
-    - Content: Research on the Application of Unity in Game Development

-10. The 3rd China University Students VR/AR Development Competition (Sponsored by **Sony** and **Unity**)
-    - Position: Leader
-    - Content: Design and program a VR game: _Cartoon Fitness Coach: My Fitness Coach Cannot be so Cute!_

-11. Winter Social Research Group
-    - Position: Leader
-    - Content: Exploring the Impact of the Internet Age on Primary Education in the Common City of China

 ## Goals

 My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
 I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.